The Benefits of Standing Desks:

 Standing creates increased alertness.
 Standing while working can increase your overall productivity by up to 10%.
 While some people fear that using a standing desk will be a distraction and hinder daily tasks such as typing, a study on the sit-stand working station found that while musculoskeletal complaints reduced from standing for 4 hours a day, data entry efficiency was not considerably changed and there were no differences in typing errors or characters typed per minute (Husemann, Von Mach, Borsotto, Zepf, & Scharnbacher, 2009).
 Paired with an increased mood and energy efficiency, standing desks are likely to increase overall productivity.

 There has been a strong connection between prolonged sitting and early death.
-Given the strong association between sedentary time and things like diabetes, obesity, and cancer this is not surprising.
+Given the strong association between sedentary time and things like diabetes, obesity, and cancer this is not surprising, but it is worth considering that there are negatives associated with standing desks too.
 A meta-analysis of 18 studies found a 49% increase in the risk for dying for those that sit for substantially more time than those who stand.
 Another study found that life expectancy would increase 2 years for Americans sitting was reduced by about 3 hours a day.
-The negative benefits of sitting are highly associated with a shorter life span so by increasing the amount you stand per day you can drastically reduce your risk of many diseases associated with being sedentary and prolong your life.
+The negative effects of sitting are highly associated with a shorter life span so by increasing the amount you stand per day you can drastically reduce your risk of many diseases associated with being sedentary and prolong your life.